 Both of these cards also give you option to redeem rewards for things like gift cards and merchandise, but you won’t get near the value you do when booking travel.

 Both the Chase Sapphire Preferred and the Capital One Venture card waive the annual fee the first year.
-Then for each subsequent year, the Chase Sapphire Preferred charges $95 and the Capital One Venture card is $59.
+Then for each subsequent year, they charge $95.

 Both the Chase Sapphire Preferred and Capital One Venture cards do not have foreign transaction fees.
 That makes both of these cards perfect for travel outside the United States.